 Watchouts

-- Unlimited-style plans should still be checked for fair-use, speed, and hotspot rules
+- Unlimited-style plans should still be checked for fair-use, speed, and hotspot rules before buying

-- May not be the cheapest option for light data users
+- May not be the cheapest option for light data users or long stays

 - Data-only plans do not replace a local number for calls, SMS, or app verification